 - By the end of this process you should have a vehicle that meets the safety standards, insurance for the vehicle, a brand new permit that says you are the legal owner of the vehicle and license plates with up-to-date validation stickers.

 *IF you are receiving a vehicle from an immediate family member or spouse/immediate members of your spouse's family then keep in mind that...

 - You will not need to pay the retail sales tax when transferring ownership.
 However, in order to do this, you will need to fill out a completed sworn statement for a 'Family Gift of a Used Motor Vehicle in the Province of Ontario' form and bring this to the ServiceOntario centre (both parties involved in the transfer need to be present)

 - You will also NOT need to get a UVIP from the car owner.

-- The only other exception is that if it is a spouse-to-spouse transfer (unlike father-to-son transfers, other immediate family members, etc.), then a Safety Standards Certificate AND Drive Clean emissions test will be not required IF the licence plate is also being transferred with the car (requires the completed 'Plate Transfer Declaration').
-All other transfers follow the same procedures as a regular Kijiji used car purchase when it comes to Drive Clean emissions tests and Safety Standards tests.
+- The only other exception is that if it is a spouse-to-spouse transfer (unlike father-to-son transfers, other immediate family members, etc.), then a Safety Standards Certificate test will be not required IF the licence plate is also being transferred with the car (requires the completed 'Plate Transfer Declaration').
+All other transfers follow the same procedures as a regular Kijiji used car purchase when it comes to the Safety Standards test.

 *IF you are buying another vehicle prior to selling your old vehicle...